rohan-corbyn/website-dashboard-practice/README.md

 # dashboard
-A professional looking dashboard combining grid and flex.
+A  dashboard combining grid and flex.
 CSS practice.
+Completed as part of the curriculum for The Odin Project.